 Sun-Thur 10am-1am / Fri-Sat 10am-2am

-Located on the Tiber river, Baja is unique in its setting and vibe.
-Its motto is “the river experience” which is fitting seeing how you will be sipping your drink while on a boat!
+Located on the Tiber River, Baja is unique for its setting and vibe.
+Its motto is “the river experience” which is fitting, seeing how you will be sipping your drink while on a boat!
 Great for a drink either before or after dinner, Baja is the place you want to be if you’re looking for good music, fresh produce to nibble on, and a cocktail to seal the deal.
 Make your way to Baja directly from Piazza del Popolo, perhaps after you’ve enjoyed the sunset from the Pincio!

 Via Margutta, 1b

 Tue-Sun 1pm-3pm, 7pm-10.30pm

 In an elegant setting close to the upscale Via del Babuino, you will find Babette.
 A charming restaurant that fits the street it is on, Babette offers a variety of Mediterranean dishes based on secret family recipes along with typical roman options.
 A discreet, quiet and intimate atmosphere, far from noise and confusion, despite being a stone’s throw from Piazza del Popolo in the corner of the historic Via Margutta.
 Open for breakfast, lunch, aperitif and dinner.

 Piazza di Spagna, 23